Quantum-State-Sensitive Detection of Alkali Dimers on Helium Nanodroplets by Laser-Induced Coulomb Explosion

-Alkali dimers~\cite{stienkemeier_laser_1995,bruhl_triplet_2001,aubock_triplet_2007,ernst_cesium_2006,allard_investigation_2006} and trimers~\cite{stienkemeier_laser_1995,nagl_heteronuclear_2008,nagl_high-spin_2008} on He droplets have been the subject of a large number of studies since the first experimental report in 1995~\cite{stienkemeier_laser_1995}.
-Experimental investigations relied mainly on vibrationally-resolved spectroscopy of electronically excited states induced by absorption of visible or ultraviolet light.
+Alkali dimers~\cite{stienkemeier_laser_1995,bruhl_triplet_2001,aubock_triplet_2007,ernst_cesium_2006,allard_investigation_2006} and trimers~\cite{stienkemeier_laser_1995,nagl_heteronuclear_2008,nagl_high-spin_2008} on He droplets have been the subject of many studies since the first experimental report in 1995~\cite{stienkemeier_laser_1995}.
+Experimental investigations relied mainly on vibrationally resolved spectroscopy of electronically excited states induced by absorption of visible or ultraviolet light.
 The most common methods applied have been laser-induced fluorescence and resonance-enhanced multiphoton ionization using cw, ns and fs lasers~\cite{mudrich_photoionisaton_2014}.
-These techniques established that the clusters are localized on the surface of the droplets, and that alkali dimers and trimers preferentially form in the highest spin states, i.e. triplet dimers and quartet trimers~\cite{stienkemeier_laser_1995,higgins_helium_1998,bruhl_triplet_2001,mudrich_formation_2004}.
-This contrasts the situation encountered with conventional gas phase sources where mainly low-spin state dimers and trimers are present.
+These techniques established that the clusters are localized on the surface of the droplets, and that alkali dimers and trimers preferentially form in the highest spin states, i.e., triplet dimers and quartet trimers~\cite{stienkemeier_laser_1995,higgins_helium_1998,bruhl_triplet_2001,mudrich_formation_2004}.
+This contrasts the situation encountered with conventional gas-phase sources where mainly low-spin state dimers and trimers are present.

-As an alkali dimer forms, its binding energy is dissipated by the helium droplet through evaporation of helium atoms which may cause the desorption of the dimer from the droplet surface.
+When an alkali dimer forms, its binding energy is dissipated by the helium droplet through evaporation of helium atoms which may cause desorption of the dimer from the droplet surface.
 Since the amount of internal energy released when forming the dimer in the singlet ground state greatly exceeds that released when forming the lowest triplet state, the latter has a higher chance to remain attached to the droplet.
-This leads to a dominance of droplets with triplet dimers~\cite{higgins_helium_1998,bunermann_modeling_2011} yet both spectroscopy and dynamics of dimers in their singlet state have still been possible~\cite{stienkemeier_laser_1995,claas_wave_2006,ernst_cesium_2006,mudrich_spectroscopy_2009,laforge_highly_2019,ltaief_electron_2020}.
+This leads to a dominance of droplets with triplet dimers~\cite{higgins_helium_1998,bunermann_modeling_2011}; yet both spectroscopy and dynamics of dimers in their singlet state have still been possible~\cite{stienkemeier_laser_1995,claas_wave_2006,ernst_cesium_2006,mudrich_spectroscopy_2009,laforge_highly_2019,ltaief_electron_2020}.
 Surprisingly, only a single work so far reported the abundance ratio of triplet to singlet dimers on helium nanodroplets~\cite{bunermann_modeling_2011}.
 An experimental method to quantitatively characterize this ratio, and which experimental parameters it depends on, has, to our knowledge, not been demonstrated.